Manuja-B/Artificial-Intelligence---Codes-in-Python/README.md

 Algo:

-1. (1)Sort the given array according to skill to rate ratio.
+1. Sort the given array according to skill to rate ratio.
-2. (2)Create an empty queue
+2. Create an empty queue
-3. (3)Create root node, that will be used to traverse the tree.
+3. Create root node, that will be used to traverse the tree.
-4. (4)Now, for each successor of the given node, check if their bound is greater than the current profit.
+4. Now, for each successor of the given node, check if their bound is greater than the current profit.
-5. (5)To check the bound use the function find\_bound, which calculates the left and right bounds.
+5. To check the bound use the function find\_bound, which calculates the left and right bounds.
-6. (6)If, no just ignore them
+6. If, no just ignore them
-7. (7)If yes, add them to the queue
+7. If yes, add them to the queue
-8. (8)Repeat (4) to (7) until converge
+8. Repeat (4) to (7) until converge